LSAC Announces Digital LSAT Launch Schedule

 Please note: The ability for test takers to see their scores before choosing whether to cancel was unique to the July 2019 test, given the transition from paper and pencil to a digital test format.

-Transition to digital testing will begin with July 2019 test; LSAT will be fully digital in North America starting September 2019.
+Transition to digital testing will begin with the July 2019 test; the LSAT will be fully digital in North America starting September 2019.

 “The LSAT will be fully digital in North America starting in September 2019.
 We’ve planned this transition carefully to ensure candidates have all the information they need to decide their preferred testing schedule,” said Kellye Testy, President and CEO of LSAC.

 Because law school candidates in the current testing year will have anticipated the current paper-and-pencil test format, LSAC has scheduled the transition to begin with the July 15, 2019 test, after this year’s law school admission cycle is largely completed.
 At the July 2019 test, some test takers will be assigned pencil-and-paper tests, and some will be assigned digital tests, which is a best practice under educational testing standards for moving to a new testing method.

 To ease the transition, LSAC is also offering July test takers a special option: regardless of format, July test takers will have the opportunity to see their score before they decide whether they wish to cancel it.
 Those who decide to cancel can choose to retake the test again through April 2020 free of charge.